Createdd/Writing/2018/articles/CleanA.md

 It shall reflect the very basic approach for the design pattern.

-- Starting from `entities` you can see that the core model of this project is the `arxiv_docment`
+- Starting from `entities` you can see that the core model of this project is the `arxiv_document`
 - The next folder, `use_cases` shows our use case, namely to request the arxiv page
 - After that we go through the `interface_adapters` folder that provides adapters for process requests in a REST application or for serializing
 - The final and last layer is `external_interfaces`, where we use the flask server and implement the REST functionality